sithumonline/nvim-config/README.md

 - **🎯 Go-First**: Optimized for Go development with `gopls` LSP
 - **🔍 Telescope**: Fast fuzzy finding for files, grep, buffers, and more
 - **💡 Smart Completion**: Enhanced `nvim-cmp` with LSP, snippets, and ghost text
+- **📝 Grammar & Spell Check**: Harper-LS for writing and documentation
 - **🎨 High-Contrast Theme**: Tokyonight with LSP-friendly diagnostics
 - **⚡ Minimal & Fast**: Only essential plugins, quick startup
 - **🛠️ Quality of Life**: Sensible defaults, ergonomic keymaps